datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 Place of Business" \\f C \\l "2" .
 The principal place of business of the Company shall initially be 180 W Adams, Suite 801, Chicago, Illinois 60657.
-Upon ten days notice to the Members, the Manager may change the location of the Company’s principal place of business, provided that such change has no material adverse effect upon any Member.
+Upon ten days notice to the Members, the Manager may change the location of the Company's principal place of business, provided that such change has no material adverse effect upon any Member.

 Section 2.6  Qualification in Other Jurisdictions  TC "Section 2.6